Can you fix a broken penis? Normally, yes.

 Degloving is VERY invasive surgery.
 The recuperation period is long.
 And there is a great risk of serious side effects.

-Basically, in degloving a penis, the outer skin of the penis is cut all the way around just below the tip of the penis.
+Basically, in degloving, the outer skin of the shaft is cut all the way around just below the tip.

-Then the outer skin is slid down and off the entire length of the penis.
+Then the outer skin is slid down and off the entire length of the shaft.

 It is much like pulling a glove off of your hand.
 In this case, your actual skin is the "glove".

-With degloving, a surgeon can see everything inside the shaft of a penis.
+With degloving, a surgeon can see everything inside the shaft.
 Then he can decide on what needs to be repaired.

 You will also encounter the risks associated with general anesthesia (which include possible death).